AxonIQ/extension-postgresql/README.md

   AxonIQ's developers will help out on a best effort basis.
   Know that any support from contributors on posted question is very much appreciated on the forum.
 * Next to the forum we also monitor Stack Overflow for any questions which are tagged with `axon`.

+## Licensing

+Axon Framework consists out of a number of different modules, each with different licenses.
+Modules residing under the [Axon Framework](https://github.com/AxonFramework) GitHub organization, with group identifier `org.axonframework`, are Apache 2 licensed.
+Modules under the [AxonIQ](https://github.com/AxonIQ) GitHub organization, with group identifier `io.axoniq`, are licensed under AxonIQ's proprietary license.

+Please refer to individual module's LICENSE file for details.